Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: The Index Theorem

-where $M_y$ is an exhausting sequence of compact sets with smooth boundary, $\nu$ is the unit outward normal to $\p M_y$, $d\nu_y$ is the induced volume form on $\partial M_y,$ and $\delta>0$ is a small number.
-We call the last summand {\em the asymptotic contribution}. \end{lemma} \begin{proof} Let $P$ denote the orthogonal projection onto $\mathrm{Ker} (D)$, and let $p(x,x')$ denote the Schwarz kernel of $P$.
-Then
+where $\nu$ is the unit outward normal to $\p M_y$, $d\nu_y$ is the induced volume form on $\partial M_y,$ and $\delta\in (0,1)$. \end{lemma} (In this section, $x$ will denote a point in TN$_k$ rather than in $\IR^3$).
+We call the last summand of \eqref{l2ind} {\em the asymptotic contribution}.